by Future Transport-News

-Yesterday, the FAA William J. Hughes Technical Center Aviation Research Division Atlantic City International Airport made publicly available on the FAA website a 140-page report titled “Neural Network Based Runway Landing Guidance for General Aviation Autoland”.
+On May 23, 2022, the FAA William J. Hughes Technical Center Aviation Research Division Atlantic City International Airport made publicly available on the FAA website a 140-page report titled “Neural Network Based Runway Landing Guidance for General Aviation Autoland”.

 This report is the primary outcome of a joint research project between the Federal Aviation Administration and Daedalean, a leader in developing certifiable aviation-grade applications based on neural networks and machine learning.
 The subject of the project was the study of a visual landing system (VLS) for fixed-wing aircraft developed by Daedalean.